 \section{Introduction}

-Weakly magnetized neutron stars (WMNSs) in the low-mass X-ray binary systems (LMXBs) are among the brightest X-ray sources.
-The neutron stars (NSs) in these systems emit mostly due to the accretion of matter leaking from the companion star which fills its Roche lobe.
+Weakly magnetized neutron stars (WMNSs) in low-mass X-ray binary systems (LMXBs) are among the brightest X-ray sources.
+The neutron stars (NSs) in these systems emit mostly by accretion of matter that leaks from the companion star that fills its Roche lobe.
 The emission of these sources is highly variable due to the outbursts and rapid changes in the geometry of the system and is a subject of thorough research.

-The emission mechanism of WMNSs has been indirectly studied for decades.
-Spectroscopic results obtained in X-ray and radio bands allowed scientists to conclude that the emission comes mostly from the accretion disk formed around the neutron star and from a Comptonized component, which can be a boundary layer (BL) between the disk and the NS surface \citep{Shakura88} or a spreading layer (SL), a layer of accreted matter distributed over the surface of NS \citep[see e.g.][]{LS1085, IS99}.
-Timing observations added more information about the QPOs in these systems: observable both in Hz and kHz regions \citep{vdKlis1989, vdK00}, they are currently associated with the events happening near the surface of the NS.
+The emission mechanism of WMNSs has been studied for decades.
+Spectroscopic results obtained in X-ray and radio bands allowed scientists to conclude that the emission mostly comes from the accretion disk that formed around the NS and from a Comptonized component, which can be associated with a boundary layer (BL) between the disk and the NS surface \citep{Shakura88} or a spreading layer (SL), which is a layer of accreted matter at the NS surface \citep[see, e.g.,][]{Lapidus1985,IS99}.
+Timing observations added more information about the QPOs in these systems.
+Observable both at Hz and kHz frequencies \citep{vdKlis1989,vdK00}, they are currently associated with the events that occur near the NS surface.
 However, the exact geometry of the sources remains unknown.

 Polarimetric studies add two more measurable variables to the data sets we obtain from the sources.
-With the launch of Imaging X-ray Polarimetry Explorer \citep[\ixpe, ][]{Weisskopf2022} in December 2021, we are for the first time capable of measuring with high precision the polarization degree (PD) and polarization angle (PA) of the WMNS emission.
-When measured with a sufficient confidence level, these variables can shed new light on the emission mechanisms, the geometry of the source, and the interactions the light experiences on the way from the emitting region to the observer.
+With the launch of the Imaging X-ray Polarimetry Explorer \citep[\ixpe;][]{Weisskopf2022} in December 2021, we are capable for the first time of measuring the polarization degree (PD) and polarization angle (PA) of the WMNS X-ray emission with high precision.
+These new observables can shed new light on the emission mechanisms, the geometry of the source, and the interactions of the light on the way from the emitting region to the observer.